sebastian89n/code-learning-hub/jakarta-ee/README.md

 ### Common Jakarta EE Technologies

+1. **JMS (Jakarta Messaging):** JMS is an API for messaging, enabling asynchronous communication between distributed components in a Java application.

+2. **JPA (Jakarta Persistence):** JPA is a standard for Object-Relational Mapping (ORM) in Java, making it easier to interact with relational databases.

-1. **Servlets:** Servlets are Java components that handle HTTP requests and provide dynamic web content.
+3. **Servlet (Jakarta Servlet):** Servlets are Java components that handle HTTP requests and provide dynamic web content.
 They are a fundamental building block of Java web applications.

-2. **JSP (JavaServer Pages):** JSP is a technology that allows the creation of dynamic web pages using Java.
-It simplifies the generation of HTML content within Java web applications.

-3. **Jakarta Enterprise Beans (EJB):** EJB provides a component-based approach to building server-side business logic, supporting features like transactions, security, and scalability.

-4. **JPA (Jakarta Persistence):** JPA is a standard for Object-Relational Mapping (ORM) in Java, making it easier to interact with relational databases.
+4. **JAX-RS (Jakarta RESTful Web Services):** JAX-RS provides a framework for building RESTful web services in Jakarta EE, making it easy to create, expose, and consume RESTful APIs.

-5. **JMS (Jakarta Messaging):** JMS is an API for messaging, enabling asynchronous communication between distributed components in a Java application.
+5. **JAX-WS (Jakarta XML Web Services):** JAX-WS enables the creation and consumption of SOAP-based web services in Jakarta EE applications, allowing seamless communication with external services.

 6. **JTA (Jakarta Transactions):** JTA provides support for distributed transactions, ensuring data consistency across multiple resources.

+7. **EJB (Jakarta Enterprise Beans):** EJB provides a component-based approach to building server-side business logic, supporting features like transactions, security, and scalability.

-7. **CDI (Contexts and Dependency Injection):** CDI facilitates the management of beans, their lifecycle, and the injection of dependencies in a Jakarta EE application.
+8. **CDI (Jakarta Contexts and Dependency Injection):** CDI facilitates the management of beans, their lifecycle, and the injection of dependencies in a Jakarta EE application.

-8. **JAX-WS (Jakarta XML Web Services):** JAX-WS enables the creation and consumption of SOAP-based web services in Jakarta EE applications, allowing seamless communication with external services.

-9. **JAX-RS (Jakarta RESTful Web Services):** JAX-RS provides a framework for building RESTful web services in Jakarta EE, making it easy to create, expose, and consume RESTful APIs.

-10. **JAXB (Jakarta XML Binding):** JAXB allows developers to map Java classes to XML schemas and vice versa.
-It simplifies the conversion of Java objects to XML (marshalling) and XML data to Java objects ( unmarshalling) by using annotations or configuration files.
+9. **JAXB (Jakarta XML Binding):** JAXB allows developers to map Java classes to XML schemas and vice versa.
+It simplifies the conversion of Java objects to XML (marshalling) and XML data to Java objects (unmarshalling) by using annotations or configuration files.

-11. **JSON-B (Jakarta JSON Binding):** JSON-B provides a standard binding layer for converting Java objects to JSON data and vice versa.
+10. **JSON-B (Jakarta JSON Binding):** JSON-B provides a standard binding layer for converting Java objects to JSON data and vice versa.
 It simplifies the integration of JSON processing in Jakarta EE applications using annotations.

-12. **JSON-P (Jakarta JSON Processing):** JSON-P allows Jakarta EE applications to process and manipulate JSON data using a streaming API or a tree model.
+11. **JSON-P (Jakarta JSON Processing):** JSON-P allows Jakarta EE applications to process and manipulate JSON data using a streaming API or a tree model.
 It provides a convenient way to work with JSON in Java applications.

+12. **JSP (Jakarta Pages):** JSP is a technology that allows the creation of dynamic web pages using Java.
+It simplifies the generation of HTML content within Java web applications.

+13. **JSF (Jakarta Faces):** JSF is a Java web application framework for building component-based user interfaces.
+It simplifies the development integration of web-based user interfaces by providing reusable UI components and a robust event-handling model.

 ### Jakarta EE Containers